-Further restructuring actions were implemented in the first quarter of fiscal 2002, resulting in an additional charge of \$4.4 million for a worldwide workforce reduction and consolidation of excess facilities, a \$9.4 million write-off of excess inventory and purchase commitments and a \$381,000 write-off of deferred compensation for shares and options held by terminated employees.
-In addition in the first quarter of fiscal 2002, Sonus recorded a \$16.6 million restructuring benefit for a lease renegotiation.
-As a result of the restructuring actions and other cost cutting measures, we believe that our future operating expenses will be reduced slightly from their current level.
-See Note 2 to our unaudited condensed consolidated financial statements.
+Further restructuring actions were implemented in the first and second quarters of fiscal 2002, resulting in aggregate charges of \$5.4 million for worldwide workforce reductions and consolidations of excess facilities, a \$9.4 million write-off of excess inventory and purchase commitments and a \$1.4 million write-off of deferred compensation for shares and options held by terminated employees.
+In addition, in the first quarter of fiscal 2002, Sonus recorded a \$16.6 million non-cash restructuring benefit for a lease renegotiation.
+As a result of the restructuring actions to date, including those recently announced in August 2002, we believe that our future operating expenses will be reduced modestly from their current level.
+See Notes 2 and 12 to our unaudited condensed consolidated financial statements.